SherG/skeleventy2/site/blog/how-to-prepare-for-new-hamsphire-winters.md

 What if you get hit with a delay in delivery and snow is moving in?
 Well, here, Treehuggers may be a godsend.

-On Saturday mornings, they usually offer self-service pickup until noon.
-It's first-come, first-served, and there's usually a line of cars waiting.
+On Saturday mornings, they usually offer <a href="https://treehuggerfarms.com/self-pick-up-firewood/" target="blank">self-service pickup</a> until 1pm.

 You can take a maximum of one cord.
 Most people simply fill up the back of their car or pickup truck, and Donna Clark (co-owner) will eyeball it when you're done to price it.

 If you bring a pickup, they'll use one of their scoopers to fill your vehicle for you.
+Before dumping the scoop in your truck bed, they place a protective barrier against the back window

 #### Source Kindling

 You'll also need make a plan to get kindling - and an adequate amount of it.

 Friends of mine gather their own kindling from the forest floor.
 I used to buy kindling in giant bags that a local farmer provided for sale at a nearby gas station.
 Then suddenly, the next year, the farmer stopped providing it.